-Between 2000–2018, Latham provided more than 3.5 million pro bono hours in free legal services to underserved individuals and families and the nonprofit sector valued at approximately US$1.6 billion.
+Between 2000–2019, Latham provided approximately 3.7 million pro bono hours in free legal services to underserved individuals and families and the nonprofit sector valued at more than US$1.8 billion.

 We treat our pro bono work the same as commercial work, applying the same quality standards and treating associate pro bono hours the same as commercial billable hours for purposes of evaluation and bonuses.
 There is no cap on pro bono hours.